 1. A labour remuneration shall mean the ordinary basic or minimum wage or salary and any other consideration, whether in cash or in kind, which the employee receives directly or indirectly, in respect of his/her employment from his/her employer.

 2. A labour agreement shall determine the form and amount of remuneration.
-The amount of remuneration shall not be less than the minimum wage.
-The mechanism for minimum wage setting, the scope of application for minimum wages and the regulation related to wage protection shall be determined by a special law on wages.

 3. Remuneration shall be paid once a month.